 From the kitchen window of our home in Kerala, we have a clear view of a papaya plant.
-As soon as we arrived this year, we noticed two almost ripe, yellow-green fruits, one above the other.
+As soon as we arrived this year, we noticed two almost-ripe, yellow-green fruits, one above the other.
 As pluckable as they looked, we agreed to give them a few more days.

 But the birds didn’t wait!

-Early the next morning, I saw a little green bird hop onto a papaya and start pecking it from the top.
+Early the next morning, I saw a little green bird hop onto a papaya and start pecking at it from the top.
 Its companion was on the leaf stalk and soon joined in for the feast.
 I’ve always known white-cheeked barbets by their characteristically loud kutturrr-kutturrr call.
 But these two made no sound at all, perfectly camouflaged in the surrounding greenery—quietly claiming what we had decided to wait for.

 For three delightful days, we watched these birds from our kitchen window.
 On the fourth day, a rufous treepie tried to join in the feast.
-By now, the top fruit was half-eaten, and lacked the structural integrity to handle the weight of this new visitor.
+By now, the top fruit was half-eaten and lacked the structural integrity to handle the weight of this new visitor.

 Fruit #1 was down.

 The fallen fruits were not the end of the story.
-As I write, I'm watching a bunch of jungle babblers noisily frolicking around.
+As I write this, I’m watching a bunch of jungle babblers noisily frolicking around.
 A house crow and a few mynas took a nibble too.
-And that corner of the garden has a line of ants leading to what's left of the fruits.
+And that corner of the garden has a line of ants leading to what’s left of the fruits.

-Needless to say, we didn't get to taste the papayas.
-But far sweeter than any fruit was the experience of seeing the variety of life this one plant sustains!
+Needless to say, we didn’t get to taste the papayas.
+But far sweeter than any fruit was the experience of seeing the variety of life this one plant sustains.

 Nature Conscious is a series built from reader contributions.
 It is a collection of fieldnotes, moments or brief encounters with the wild, expressed through words, art, music, photographs or poetry.
 The series is curated by author and guest editor Aasheesh Pittie.